-Learning music notation and aurally recognizing melody and rhythm in music; exploring different styles of music through listening, analysis, performance and composition; working as a soloist and a group performer to rehearse and perform a variety of musical styles; learning different performance conventions and what being a good performer is all about.
+Learning music notation and aurally recognizing melody and rhythm in music; exploring different styles of music through listening, analysis, performance and composition; working as a soloist and a group performer to rehearse and perform a variety of musical styles; developing performance skills and techniques.

-- Learning music notation and aurally recognizing melody and rhythm in music - Exploring different styles of music through listening, analysis, performance and composition - Working as a soloist and a group performer to rehearse and perform a variety of musical styles - Learning different performance conventions and what being a good performer is all about
+- Learning music notation and aurally recognising melody and rhythm in music - Exploring different styles of music through listening, analysis, performance and composition - Working as a soloist and a group performer to rehearse and perform a variety of musical styles - · Learning different performance conventions and what being a good performer is all about

 - Solo and group performance on one or a variety of instruments (includes voice) of a student's choice.
-Students do not have to have any formal training on an instrument to participate in this - Developing music notation and aural skills through completion of written and aural tasks - Listening and responding to musical works and developing a music vocabulary based on the elements of music - Completing performance based tasks and research based on performance and its conventions - Completing composition tasks using a variety of instruments and technology based on a given style such as Blues, Classical, Pentatonic or Twelve Tone music
+Students do not have to have any formal training on an instrument to participate in this - Developing music notation and aural skills through completion of written and aural tasks - Listening and responding to musical works and developing a music vocabulary based on the elements of music - Completing performance-based tasks and research based on performance and its conventions - Completing composition tasks using a variety of instruments and technology

-The Elements of Music and Performance is a subject to choose if you wish to further develop your understanding of music through listening analysis, research, playing, singing and basic composition.
+Composition, Styles and Performance is a subject to choose if you wish to further develop your understanding of music through listening analysis, research, playing, singing and basic composition.
 It builds skills in identifying the different elements of music and writing about them using music language as well as reading and notating music in its traditional form.
 This subject develops confidence, self-esteem and encourages students to work as part of a group to make music.
 Students can build upon beginner skills on an instrument / voice or more advanced skills if they have already been learning an instrument to work towards a solo performance.
 This process helps develop organisational skills, resilience, problem solving and anxiety management strategies.
 This subject is great for any student who loves music and wants to challenge themselves personally in an enjoyable way.